Kay Starr

 Kay Starr (born Catherine Laverne Starks; July 21, 1922 – November 3, 2016) was an American singer who enjoyed considerable success in the late 1940s and 1950s.
 She was of Iroquois and Irish heritage.
 Starr performed multiple genres, such as pop, jazz, and country, but her roots were in jazz.
 Her 1952 song "Wheel of Fortune" was a smash hit, and later inducted into the Grammy Hall of Fame.
-Additionally, she had big hits with "Allez-Vous-En" (from the Broadway Show CAN-CAN) and "If You Love Me (Really Love Me)" in 1953 and 1954, respectively.
+Additionally, she had big hits with "Allez-Vous-En" (from the Broadway show CAN-CAN) and "If You Love Me (Really Love Me)" in 1953 and 1954, respectively.

 Early life

-Catherine Laverne Starks was born in Dougherty, Oklahoma to Annie and Harry Starks.
-Her mother's ancestors were Irish-American while her father was a Native American Iroquois.
+Catherine Laverne Starks was born in Dougherty, Oklahoma, to Annie and Harry Starks.
+Her mother's ancestors were Irish-American, while her father was a Native American Iroquois.
 She later claimed to be both Cherokee and Choctaw descent.
-At the age of three, the Starks family moved to Dallas, Texas, where her father obtained a job installing building sprinklers.
+When she was three years old, the Starks family moved to Dallas, Texas, where her father obtained a job installing building sprinklers.
 Her mother raised chickens to support the family as well.
 Catherine began singing during early childhood, often performing to the chickens that her mother was raising.
-She sang frequently around the house which caught the attention of her aunt, with whose help she took part in a local talent contest and won at the age of seven.
+She sang frequently around the house, which caught the attention of her aunt, with whose help she took part in a local talent contest and won at the age of seven.